Frequently Asked Questions

 What are the minimum requirements for admission?

-3.00 GPA over the last 60 semester hours, GRE scores at the 40th percentile or above, three letters of recommendation, all transcripts, and letter of intent.
+3.00 GPA over the last 60 semester hours, three letters of recommendation, all transcripts, and letter of intent.

 Do you need a Special Education Endorsement for admission?